huggingface/blog/gptq-integration.md

 model = AutoModelForCausalLM.from_pretrained(model_id, device_map="auto", quantization_config=quantization_config)
 ```

 Quantizing a model may take a long time.
-Note that for a 175B model, at least 4 GPU-hours are required.
-However, as mentioned above, many GPTQ models are already available on the Hugging Face Hub.
+Note that for a 175B model, at least 4 GPU-hours are required if one uses a large dataset (e.g. `"c4"``).
+Note that one can quantize a model with their own dataset and domains if appropriate.
+In addition, as mentioned above, many GPTQ models are already available on the Hugging Face Hub, which bypasses the need to quantize a model yourself in most usecases.

 ## Running GPTQ models through ***Text-Generation-Inference***